KennyUTN/members_only/README.md

 * Create a new user by clicking on the sign up button on the upper right.

-* While logged in, you while be able to create new posts, and also see who's the author of the previously created posts.
+* While logged in, you will be able to create new posts, and also see who's the author of the previously created posts.

 * You can edit and delete your own posts.

-* You also have to follow the obligatory rules referenced on the main page
+* You also have to follow the obligatory rules referenced on the main page.

 ### Built With
 This project was built using these technologies.